-In terms of December’s workload, 8 Felony cases came in and 9 were disposed.
+In terms of March’s workload, seven Felony cases came in and nine were disposed.
 Felony cases are the most serious of criminal cases.
-The number of pending Felonies remains at 82.
+The number of pending Felonies is down from 90 to 88.

 Indictable Misdemeanors are Misdemeanor crimes that are punishable by more than a year but no more than two years of incarceration.
-Misdemeanor crimes are categorized as Aggravated, Serious, and Simple.
+Misdemeanor crimes are categorized as Aggravated, Serious and Simple.
 Aggravated Misdemeanors are the most serious misdemeanors and can be punished by up to two years in prison.
-Serious Misdemeanor crimes are punishable by up to one year in the County Jail.
+Serious Misdemeanor crimes are punishable by up to one year in the county jail.
 Simple Misdemeanor crimes are punishable by up to 30 days in the county jail.
-As you can imagine, fines increase with the severity of the crime.
+Fines increase with the severity of the crime.

-In December, 18 Indictable Misdemeanors came in 13 were disposed.
-The State’s case tracking system reflects that the pending number is up slightly to 179.
+In March, 25 Indictable Misdemeanors came in 18 were disposed.
+The State’s case tracking system reflects that the pending number up 162 to 169.

-In December, 192 Simple Misdemeanors came in and 245 were disposed.
-State’s case tracking system reflects that the total number of pending Simple Misdemeanors is now down from 533 to 466.
+In March, 384 Simple Misdemeanors came in and 324 were disposed.
+State’s case tracking system reflects that the total number of pending Simple Misdemeanors is up considerably to 545.

-In December, the Clarke County Attorney’s Office Juvenile case load included no new Child in Need of Assistance (CINA) 7 were disposed.
-The State’s case tracking system reflects a decrease in the total number of pending Juvenile cases from 84 to 72.
+In March, the Clarke County Attorney’s Office Juvenile case load included 10 new Child in Need of Assistance (CINA) and seven were disposed.
+The State’s case tracking system reflects a in the total number of pending Juvenile cases from 84 to 86.